-During the academic year: 1) work weekdays and some evenings; 2) float through the CRC hours (8:00 a.m. - 5:00 p.m.); 3) meet weekly (one-hour) with the Director of Career Services; 4) meet with CAs and the professional career staff on programs; cover shifts (typically two hour) that cannot be covered by CAs; 5) conduct weekly, hour-long staff meetings/trainings; and 6) conduct a training prior to the start of the academic year.
+During the academic year: 1) work weekdays and some evenings; 2) float through the CRC hours (8:30 a.m. -4:30 p.m.); 3) meet weekly (one-hour) with the Director of Career Services; 4) meet with CAs and the professional career staff on programs; cover shifts (typically two hours) that cannot be covered by CAs; 5) conduct regular hour-long staff meetings/trainings; and 6) conduct a training prior to the start of the academic year.